FDijkema/LumParser/README.md

 ```

 # Using the interface
-Once the package is installed, run the interface from command line using:
+Once the library is installed, run the interface from command line using:

 ```
 python -m lumparser